Are you constantly doing things at the last minute?

 You will normally procrastinate on a task that you have a negative feeling towards, putting it off until the last minute.
 Until you feel the task is too painful to put off any longer, you just don’t do it.

-Strategies to Kick Procrastination in the Butt
+Hacks to Kick Procrastination in the Butt

 There are so many strategies out there, that finding the right one for you, can become overwhelming.
 So, let me give you my strategies for dealing with the Nasty ‘P’ word.

-Strategy 1: Deal with The Ugly First
+Procrastination Hacks 1: Deal with The Ugly First

 Ever heard the saying “eat the frog”.
 Well, this strategy is golden.
 Do the thing you’re least looking forward to and once it’s done you feel great.